shafieelab/Medical-Domain-Adaptive-Neural-Networks/README.md

 }
 ```
 ## Contact
-If you have any questions, please contact us via hshafiee@bwh.harvard.edu.
+If you have any questions, please contact us via hshafiee[at]bwh.harvard.edu.